rprouse/rprouse.github.io/resume.md

 ### Team Lead, NUnit Framework &middot; Dec 2013 &ndash; Present

 NUnit is an opensource unit-testing framework for all .Net languages.
-Helped reboot the project and rebuild the community in 2014 then took over leadership of the project in 2017.
+Rebooted the project and rebuild the community in 2014 then took over leadership of the project in 2017.

 ### Organizer & Speaker, CoderCamp Hamilton &middot; Oct 2014 &ndash; Present

-CoderCamp Hamilton is a monthly meetup / mini-conference for local software developers to learn tools, techniques, and technologies from one another in a casual and friendly setting.
+CoderCamp Hamilton is a monthly meetup/mini-conference for local developers to learn tools, techniques, and technologies from one another in a casual and friendly setting.

 ### Instructor, Canada Learning Code &middot; Aug 2018 &ndash; Present